Institute for Chemical Research (ICR), Kyoto University

 Objectives: This field endeavors development of advanced quantum beams such as laser, X-ray, electron beam, ion beam, and its application to advanced diagnostic analysis method.
 Additionally, we aim to investigate ultra-fast chemical and physical phenomena in microscopic region by using these quantum beams in a complex manner.

-Elements Science (Prof. NAKAMURA, Masaharu, email@example.com)
+Elements Science (Person in Charge: Prof. NAKAMURA, Masaharu, email@example.com)

 Core topics:Creation of novel materials and their functions based on elements science